 Discovery of truth:

 Every major character of the play is unable to find truth.
 Sophocles has crafted suspense in this play.
-Audience does not know the reason behind the agonies of Thebes.
+Audience do not know reason behind the agonies of Thebes.
 Identity of Oedipus Rex remains hidden.
 Jocaste remains unaware regarding truth of her son till climax.
 Even Oedipus Rex does not know the truth.
 The play is interesting and is discussed since long because from start to end truth is discovered.
 It follows a procedure in discovery of truth, which forces us to believe that discovery of truth is also one of the targeted themes of Oedipus Rex.